sunSeekingGoth/MakeSenseWithObsidian/Tutorial/03_Plugins.md

 #B

 A template is any preset format or info that can be inserted into different active notes.
 It can be used to create the structure of a whole note, or to insert an inline recurring snippets of info.
-### Setup:
+### Folder Setup:

+> [!note]
-- Identify where in the Vault your Templates folder is.
+> Before creating a template, identify where in the Vault your Templates folder is.
+Remember we mentioned this when talking about functional folders!

 Notes in this folder will not be treated as other notes and will not come up in search results.
 That is because templates are essentially structural layouts (like headings and bullet points) or placeholders (like variables) for future content.